SchlossLab/mikropml/vignettes/paper.md

 ## Running ML

-The main function in mikropml (`run_ml`) minimally takes in a data frame including a binary outcome and binary or continuous features, and model choice. <!-- do we also support non-preprocessed categorical features? -->
+The main function in mikropml (`run_ml`) minimally takes in a data frame including outcome and binary or continuous features, and model choice. <!-- do we also support non-preprocessed categorical features? -- We'll edit based on changes around this -->
 `mikropml` currently supports logistic regression [@paul_liblinear_2017], support vector machine with a radial basis kernel [@karatzoglou_kernlab_2004], decision tree [@therneau_rpart_2019], random forest [@liaw_classication_2002], and xgBoost [@chen_xgboost_2020].
 It randomly splits the data into train and test sets while also maintaining the distribution of the two outcomes found in the full dataset.
 It also provides the option to split the data into train and test sets based on categorical variables (e.g. batch, geographic location, etc.).